-Aimed to rethink the public space and foster the relationship between the landscape and its users, a luxury hotel design and residences design by PLP Architecture merging with the urban setting yet standing out for its architectural structure and interior spaces finished with our Tratto and Prisma natural stone texture adding a touch of elegance and sophistication.
+Aimed to rethink the public space and foster the relationship between the landscape and its users, a luxury hotel design and residences design by PLP Architecture merging with the urban setting yet standing out for its architectural structure and interior spaces finished with our Tratto and Prisma natural stone textured tiles adding a touch of elegance and sophistication.

 From the designers’ statement

 “Al Maryah Island, is a man-made enclave between Al Reem Island, Abu Dhabi Island and Mina Zayed.
 Its central position enables the island to become a link between the city and the Louvre Abu Dhabi on Saadiyat Island.
 Central to this urban ligament stands the Four Seasons which, together with the adjacent Abu Dhabi stock exchange, establishes a pedestrian epicenter of metropolitan energy along the waterfront.